Composition 7. Frame ca. 0.2m.x0.2m. Debris. Amsterdam / NDSM warf, The Netherlands. 2021

 An antique corpus has been carefully restored, similar to death sentenced criminals must undergo health checks, before execution is allowed to take place.
 In a rotational casting machine, a modern plastic Jesus was re-born and -quickly after- murdered in advance and exhibited.

 Performance.
 Title: Casting of Jesus.
 Rotational casting device (self designed and constructed.)
 Location: W139, Amsterdam.
 2015

-Title: Now that we have done everything, can we reduce ourselves to ratio and repetition? a.k.a.
+Title: Now that we have done everything, may we reduce ourselves to ratio and repetition? a.k.a.
 Mona Lisa.
 Oil on primer/gesso on linnen 2m. x 2m.
 (2pcs) 2015

 Plausibility of moral relativism.
-Advertisement and screen saver.
-Digital collages (studies).
+Digital collages (studies) for personal screen saver purpose.
 300dpi.
 2015

 Triptich: The advertisement-collages exhibit polarities that relate to plausibility: Each of the three celebrities suggest to advertise a brand which their 'personal' branding would strongly oppose.
 [Comparable to a governmental financial watch-dog that switches jobs to become a lobbyist for an investment bank.]
 All commercial lines are unmodified copies from the concerning official website of each brand.
 The suggested spoken lines of each celebrity are inspired by them, the way an agency would do so.

 The Monsanto sponsored army tank further investigates this plausibility theme. [besides delivering democracy, delivering healthy food and economic potential to unstable area’s of the world.]